SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 Notice, with generic discrete events that we want to occur at one or more fixed times, we need to also set the `tstops` keyword argument to `solve` to ensure the integrator stops at that time.
-In the next section we show how one can avoid this by using a preset-time callback.
+In the next section, we show how one can avoid this by using a preset-time callback.

 Note that more general logical expressions can be built, for example, suppose we